ericlangedijk/chessnix/readme.md

 - Changed: quiescence search.
 Does not store bestmove anymore.
 - Changed: node counting.
 Only incremented after doing a move.
 - Bug solved: invalid principal variation output.
+- Bug solved: bishop pair evaluation bug.
+The mask for white / black squares was wrong.

 ### Version 1.1
 Does not exist.
 This was a local bugfix for pv output.